shehrozbashir546/Carla-Object-Detection/README.md

 Bachelor Thesis - Hochschule Hamm Lippstadt - Bachelors in Electronic Engineering

 Running Object Detection Algorithms inside CARLA.

-YOLOv5, YOLOv7 and YOLOv8 are trained and used for real time inference inside CARLA Jupyter contains the notebooks used in this implementation
+YOLOv5, YOLOv7 and YOLOv8 are trained and used for real time inference inside CARLA.

+Jupyter contains the notebooks used in this implementation

 For YOLOv5, OpenCV DNN is used to load the weights